cliffordp/cliff-wp-plugin-boilerplate/README.md

-# WordPress Plugin Boilerplate with Support for Composer and Namespaces
+# WordPress Plugin Boilerplate with Support for Composer, PHP Namespaces, and WordPress Customizer

 ## Features